incomestore/WP-Pinterest-Pin-It-Button/pinterest-pin-it-button/README.txt

 1. Look for the author name `Phil Derksen` on the plugin.
 1. Click to install.
 1. Activate the plugin.
-1. A new menu item `Pin It Button` will appear in your Admin.
+1. A new menu item `Pin It Button` will appear in the main menu.

 = 2.
 Download & Upload =
 1. Download the plugin (a zip file) on the right column of this page.